fcostin/jsonmerge_git_merge_driver/README.md

 Simple demo custom Git merge driver to merge JSON objects stored in `*.json` files in a Git repository.

-The script is not production quality but provides an example of the
+The script is not production quality but provides an example of how to define a custom merge driver.

 ### Demo JSON object custom merge strategy